 Relentless in his quest to twist God’s law and subvert 2,000 years of Catholic moral teaching, Fr.
-James Martin, SJ announced plans for a pro-homosexual summit titled “Outreach 2020: LGBT Catholic Ministry Gathering.”
-The conference hosted by Jesuit-run Fordham University from June 18-20, 2020 presents a line-up of speakers who have a common objective: Normalize unnatural vice and its culture of death within the Catholic Church.
+James Martin, SJ announced plans for a pro-homosexual summit titled “Outreach 2021: LGBT Catholic Ministry Gathering.”
+The conference hosted by Jesuit-run Fordham University, scheduled to take place in June of 2021, presents a line-up of speakers who have a common objective: Normalize unnatural vice and its culture of death within the Catholic Church.

 “Fr.
 Martin’s pro-homosexual summit is like lipstick on a pig,” said TFP Student Action director John Ritchie.
 “Sodomy is still a sin.
 No amount of lipstick or window dressing can turn the sin of lust into a badge of pride.
 No attempt to normalize homosexual sin will change that reality, because nobody has the power to change what God has established from the beginning.”